 CRED Policy Addendum

-In 2014/15, as part of the normal policy cycle, the Department reviewed the CRED policy to ensure that it was meeting its objectives and to inform its further development.
+The Department reviewed the CRED policy in 2014/15 to ensure that it was meeting its objectives and to inform its further development.
+This resulted in the publication of an Addendum which outlines additional commitments to further embed the policy.

 A copy of the Addendum can be downloaded from the following link: